dlynam01/dlynam01.github.io/_posts/aws/infra/2021-11-19-private-microservice-with-fargate.md

 * For Fargate to reach ECR to pull down its docker image you need to include a VPC endpoint and this needs to be included in your route table.
 Assuming you are using Fargate 1.4.0 you will require two entries to your route table.
 You can read more [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html)

-* The CDK pattern out of the box it doesn't work using the NetworkLoadBalancer.
+* The CDK pattern out of the box doesn't work using the NetworkLoadBalancer.
 You will notice your Fargate Tasks restarting and this is because there is a missing entry from the security group on the Fargate service.
 Don't worry there is an open issue [here](https://github.com/aws/aws-cdk/issues/1490).
 So if I have some time I may look into resolving.
 It can of course be fixed by adding the entry in your CDK.

 {% highlight typescript %}
 {% raw %}